hantsy/jakartaee10-sandbox/docs/rest.md

 ## Multipart APIs

-Both Jersey and Resteasy have their own Multipart implementations, in Jakarta REST 3.1, it brings the official Multipart APIs support.
+Both Jersey and Resteasy have their own Multipart implementations.
+In Jakarta REST 3.1, it finally brings the standardized Multipart APIs support.

 Follow the steps in [Jakarta Persistence - Jakarta EE](./jpa/jakartaee.md) and create a simple Jakarta EE project.